albusfangautonomy/control_notes/notes/compensators.md

 ### Lag Compensator

+Lag compensators can also be designed to increase phase lead at the operating point.

+---

 ### Important Notes
 1. While a lead compensator adds phase margin by changing the phase plot, a lag compensator can also add phase in the critical region by **reducing the gain plot** at the critical region, **keeping the $$E_{ss}$$, and not disturbing the phase plot.